zenatron/rust-commander/README.md

 Before sending, ensure any variables are filled in, if applicable.
 Additionally, a command delimiter may be specified, with an input field to the left of the send button.
 By default, the Commander sends NO delimiter.
 Certain applications may require delimiters such as (`\0, \r, \n, or |*|`).
 Technically, anything can be written in the delimiter input field; it is up to the receiving device to correctly parse it.
 Enter common delimiters without any quotes, parentheses, braces, etc. e.g. `\r` NOT `"\r"`.

-Press Send.
+Press Send (or press SHIFT+ENTER).
 This will send the filled in JSON command and the appended delimiter to the target device.

 ### Command Options